helloManash/helloManash/README.md

 ---

-<h3 quote align='center'>You know, as director of the CIA, I got an awful lot of intelligence about all the horrible things that could go on across the world.</h3 quote>
+<h3 quote align='center'>The only people that ever stand up and tell the truth are who?
+Intelligence officers.</h3 quote>

 ---